A Self-Reflecting Formal Language: One-side quotation marks ` ' and ` '

-The symbol $`\na\q$ of arity 1 is another one-side quote for terms, but, unlike $`\sh\q$, $`\na\q$ does not bind variables inside its argument, see the next section.
-A term of the form $`\natural\q\cdot\tau$ denotes the term $\tau$, here is the introduction rule for $`\na\q$:
+The (intensional) symbol $`\na\q$ of arity 1 is another one-side quote for expressions, but, unlike $`\sh\q$, $`\na\q$ does not bind variables inside its argument, see the next section.
+An expression of the form $`\natural\q\cdot\tau$ refers to the expression $\tau$, which is postulated by the axiom scheme